luheresbar/luheresbar/README.md

 ---

 ## About Me
-- **Background:** Civil Engineering with a transition to Full Stack Web Development
+- 🎓 **Background:** Civil Engineering with a transition to Full Stack Web Development
-- **Location:** Bogotá D.C., Colombia 🇨🇴
+- 📍 **Location:** Bogota D.C., Colombia 🇨🇴
-- **Current Job/Position:** Open to new challenges in Web Development
+- 💼 **Current Job/Position:** Open to new challenges in Web Development
-- **Technologies:** Angular, Java Spring Boot, PostgreSQL
+- 🛠️ **Technologies:** Angular, Java Spring Boot, PostgreSQL
-- **Ask me about:** Software Development, Project Management, Frontend & Backend
+- 💬 **Ask me about:** Software Development, Project Management, Frontend & Backend
-- **Fun Fact:** I combine creativity from my engineering background with the logic of programming to build innovative solutions.
+- 🌟 **Fun Fact:** I play soccer horribly, but I still do it anyway.

 ---